maddyhkim/maddyhkim/README.md

 ## 📫 Let's Connect!

 I’m always open to collaborating on projects, research, or discussing new opportunities.
-Feel free to reach out!
+Please feel free to reach out or email me at madeleinekim@berkeley.edu!